MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-storage-bus-cache.md

 * Your server is a member of a Failover Cluster

 > [!NOTE]
-> This feature requires your server to have the Failover Clustering feature installed, but your server cannot be a part of a Failover Cluster.
+> This feature requires your server to have the Failover Clustering feature installed, but your server can't be a part of a Failover Cluster.

 ## Feature overview